- Features: Written by Bruce Fraser on January 3, 2007

 - Features: Written by Bruce Fraser on January 6, 2004Body:

-Whether or not you buy into the Adobe Creative Suite concept, a
+Whether or not you buy into the Adobe Creative Suite concept, and

 - Features: Written by Bruce Fraser on November 4, 2003